Why People Hate Unit Testing and How to Bring Back the Love

 Let's face it.
 Nobody really likes to do unit testing.
 I've had people come up to me at conferences with stories and stories of how much they hate it.
 And while there are some people who are good at it, for the majority of us, it is just a necessary evil that must get done despite the best, most clever complaints.
 Today I'm going to look at some of the reasons why we don't like it, and how to get past these obstacles with software automation.

 Most development teams will agree that, although they don't like it, unit testing is, in fact, valuable.
-It helps developers truly understand the code they are developing, and provides a solid foundation to the continuous testing pyramid, as shown above, which, in turn, enables teams to accelerate agile development while mitigating risk of defects slipping into later stages of the pipeline.
+It helps developers truly understand the code they are developing, and provides a solid foundation to the continuous testing pyramid, as shown to the right, which, in turn, enables teams to accelerate agile development while mitigating the risk of defects slipping into later stages of the pipeline.

 I would go further and say that the process of creating a unit test is a beneficial activity in and of itself, helping the developer to look at their code through a different lens, essentially doing an additional code review.